Forced assimilation

 The Sámi people have been victim to forced assimilation tactics by the governments of Norway, Sweden, Finland, and Russia during the 19th and first half of the 20th century.
 Today, their culture and languages are instead promoted, legally protected, and taught in schools.

 Forced assimilation is the involuntary cultural assimilation of religious or ethnic minority groups, during which they are forced by a government to adopt the language, national identity, norms, mores, customs, traditions, values, mentality, perceptions, way of life, and often the religion and ideology of an established and generally larger community belonging to a dominant culture.

 The enforced use of a dominant language in legislation, education, literature, and worship also counts as forced assimilation.
 Unlike ethnic cleansing, the local population is not outright destroyed and may or may not be forced to leave a certain area.
 Instead, the assimilation of the population is made mandatory.
 This is also called mandatory assimilation by scholars who study genocide and nationalism.

 Mandatory assimilation has sometimes been made a policy of new or contested nations, often during or in the aftermath of a war.
-Some examples are both the German and French forced assimilation in the provinces Alsace and (at least a part of) Lorraine, and some decades after the Swedish conquests of the Danish provinces Scania, Blekinge and Halland the local population was submitted to forced assimilation, or even the forced assimilation of ethnic Teochews in Bangkok by the Siam government during World War I until the 1973 uprising.
+Some examples are both the German and French forced assimilation in the provinces Alsace and (at least a part of) Lorraine, and some decades after the Swedish conquests of the Danish provinces Scania, Blekinge and Halland the local population was submitted to forced assimilation, or even the forced assimilation of ethnic Teochews in Bangkok by the Siamese government during World War I until the 1973 uprising.